 Alternatively, households that have an electric vehicle (EV) with a charger installed at their property may wish to use their vehicle battery to export power to the grid during times of high reward.

-For homes without a solar battery or EV available to them, it may instead be a case of diverting their surplus solar energy generation to powering their air conditioning, electric pool heat pump or hot water heat pump.
+For homes without an available solar battery or EV, it may instead be a case of diverting surplus solar energy generation to powering the air conditioning, electric pool heat pump or hot water heat pump.
 This can help to prevent exporting too much power over the limit set by the network distributor.

-In the meantime, if you are a solar household that is looking to make the most of your feed-in tariff today, then be sure to check out our latest Solar Energy Provider customer satisfaction ratings.
-Here, we reveal the brand that Aussie households have declared top-notch for solar electricity plans, including feed-in tariffs and products.
+In the meantime, if you are a solar household that is looking to make the most of your feed-in tariff today, then be sure to check out Canstar Blue’s latest Solar Energy Provider customer satisfaction ratings.
+Here, we reveal the brand that Aussie households have declared the best for solar electricity plans, including feed-in tariffs and products.
 To see this year’s winner, click the button below.

 Compare Solar Energy Providers